antoine-coulon/skott/packages/skott/README.md

 console.log(hasCircularDependencies()); // logs "true"
 ```

-### Search for unused dependencies using the graph generated from production code
+### Search for unused dependencies using the graph generated
 ```javascript
 import skott from "skott";